Being a Dog Groomer Is Not As Difficult As You Think

 Each type of coat has different maintenance.
 In training, you will learn how to properly take care of them.
 Here are the common types of fur that you need to groom:

-Dogs with long furs like Yorkshire Terriers shed their furs throughout the year.
+Dogs with long furs, like Yorkshire Terriers, shed their coats throughout the year.
 And this shedding is more intense during the molting season.
-Hence, brushing it every day is recommended to avoid tangling which causes more coats to fall.
-If there are tangles and it seems that they can’t be removed, just make sure to cut the whole strand of the fur.
-Now, to keep the coat bouncy and healthy, washing it once a month will be enough.
+Hence, brushing it daily is recommended to avoid tangling, which causes more coats to fall.
+If there are tangles that seem to be removed, make sure to cut the whole strand of the fur.
+To keep the coat bouncy and healthy, washing it once a month will be enough.
 Just make sure to use a softening shampoo to prevent tangles.
 Then carefully dry it thoroughly with a blow dryer.

-Dogs like Poodle and Kelly Blue Terrier have curly hair that grows continuously.
+Dogs like Poodle and Kelly Blue Terriers have curly hair that grows continuously.
 Yes, it just grows longer and longer.
 That is why regular grooming is a must to maintain the dog’s overall health and appearance.
-Being said, dogs with curly coats need to get washed at least every 20 days.
-Due to their fur’s characteristics, dirt can easily get trapped inside it.
+That said, dogs with curly coats must get washed at least every 20 days.
+Due to their fur’s characteristics, dirt can easily get trapped inside them.
 So make sure to shampoo the coat thoroughly.
-Don’t use shampoo with a softener, doing so will keep the natural volume of the coat.
-Then brush the fur every day for them to look great and to avoid any tangles.
+Don’t use shampoo with a softener.
+Doing so will keep the natural volume of the coat.
+Then brush the fur daily for them to look great and avoid tangles.

-Dogs that have short coats like Dobberman and PitBull generally have a smooth coat characteristic.
-Normally their fur will just be from 0 to 4 centimeters long.
-Since their hair is short, maintaining its coat is easier than the other breed of dogs.
+Dogs with short coats, like Dobberman and PitBull, generally have a smooth coat characteristic.
+Usually, their fur will be from 0 to 4 centimeters long.
+Since their hair is short, maintaining their coat is more accessible than the other breed of dogs.
 Brush their hair once or twice a week.
-And you can just bathe them once every month or oven a month and a half.
+And you can bathe them once every month or oven a month and a half.